-Gajda's case presents no novel issues.
+Lubart's case presents no novel issues.
 In Webb v.
-Commissioner, 71 T.C.M.
+CIR, 71 T.C.M.
 (CCH) 2004 (1996), the Tax Court considered almost identical facts: A taxpayer who retired early under the IBM ITO program, suffered mental anguish after the resignation, and then claimed for the first time that he signed the release under protest.
-The Tax Court characterized the payment as severance, noting that under the taxpayer's description of the facts, "the Release itself was the cause of the injury."
+The court characterized the payment as severance, noting that under the taxpayer's description of the facts, "the Release itself was the cause of the injury."
 Id.
-The Tax Court also cited the same factors it considered in the instant case.

-Gajda's claim suffers the same defects.
-Like the plaintiff in Webb, Gajda essentially argues that he has an ADEA or emotional distress claim based on the fact that IBM forced him to resign and sign the release.2 Because the wrongful act leading to his subsequent depression did not occur prior to the signing of the release, the simultaneous special incentive payment could not have been made to resolve an existing claim for personal injury.
+The court also cited the factors considered by the court below in this case.
+Lubart's claim suffers the same defects.
+Like the plaintiff in Webb, Lubart essentially argues that he has an ADEA or emotional distress claim based on the fact that IBM forced him to resign and sign the release.2 Because the wrongful act leading to his subsequent depression did not occur prior to the signing of the release, the simultaneous special incentive payment could not have been made to resolve an existing claim for personal injury.

-Under Gajda's argument, the mere fact that IBM foresaw lawsuits arising out of the ITO II program meant that the payment was in part a settlement of those potential future claims.
-This argument is contradicted by Taggi v.
+Favorable tax treatment has even been denied in the Second Circuit when part of a severance payment was expressly conditioned upon the release of claims.
+Under Lubart's argument, the mere fact that IBM foresaw lawsuits arising out of the ITO II program meant that the payment was in part a settlement of those potential future claims.
+This argument is contradicted by the result in Taggi v.
 United States, 35 F.3d 93, 96-97 (2d Cir.
 1994).

-In Taggi, the taxpayer took early retirement under an AT&T program that offered two incentive payment options.
+In that case, the taxpayer took early retirement under an AT&T program that offered two incentive payment options.
 Under one, the taxpayer would have received three percent of his base pay multiplied by the number of years he had worked at AT&T. Under the second, he would receive five percent.
-To receive the higher payment, he had to sign a Separation Agreement and Release, which claimed to be a "full legal release."
+In order to receive the higher payment, he had to sign a Separation Agreement and Release, which claimed to be a "full legal release."
 Id. at 94.
-After he resigned, he attempted to bring a claim under the ADEA.
-When this claim was dismissed because of the Separation Agreement, the taxpayer made a refund claim asking that the incentive payment be treated as a payment for personal injury under § 104(a)(2).
+After he resigned, he attempted

-2 Damages under the ADEA are not excludable under § 104(a)(2) because they compensate lost wages and impose punitive damages, but do not contain an emotional distress or other personal injury component.
+2 The Supreme Court has held that damages under the ADEA are not excludable under § 104(a)(2) because they compensate lost wages and impose punitive damages, but do not contain an emotional distress or other personal injury component.
 Commissioner v.
 Schleier, 515 U.S. 323, 326 (1995).
-Accordingly, Gajda's payment could only be excluded to the extent it settled a potential state-law emotional distress claim.
+Accordingly, Lubart's payment could only be excluded to the extent it settled a potential state law emotional distress claim.
+Because Lubart would have had difficulty proving the kind of outrageous conduct required by Texas law, it is especially unlikely that the special incentive payment was intended to settle such a claim.